uliska/scheme-book/intro/language.md

 underlying principle.

-The bookpart about [Scheme](../scheme/index.html) will cover Scheme concepts on their own, bu always from the perspective of LilyPond.
+The bookpart about [Scheme](../scheme/index.html) will cover Scheme concepts on their own, but always from the perspective of LilyPond.